 All groundwater samples will be analyzed for benzene, toluene, ethylbenzene, and xylenes (BTEX) analysis by EPA Method 8260, polycyclic aromatic hydrocarbons (PAHs) by EPA Method 8270, turbidity by EPA Method 180.1, and total suspended solids (TSS) by EPA Method 160.2.
 The groundwater samples will be collected in the appropriate, pre-preserved, laboratory provided container.
 The samples will be properly labeled and placed in an ice-filled cooler in preparation for transport to STL Buffalo for analysis.
 WSP Engineering will handle samples under strict chain-of-custody procedures.

 Data Summary

 The data from the supplemental investigation will be tabulated and presented on a figure similar to Figure 1.
-If the investigation determines that further action is necessary and is QLT's responsibility, the need for a focused feasibility study will be addressed at that time.
+A report will be submitted to NYSDEC.

 Proposed Schedule